JiBrok/jibrok.github.io/_docs/time-in-status/user-help-info.md

     * issue in compareFields("Number field", ">", "Another number field")
     * issue in compareFields("Project = TEST", "String field", ">", "Another number field")

-* По возможности используйте функции с jql. Они сужают поиск и быстрее выполняются.
+* If possible use functions with jql.
+They narrow the search and execute faster.
-* В случае строковых полей функция попытается привести строку к числу для корректного сравнения.
+* In the case of string fields, the function will try to convert the string to a number for correct comparison.

 ### Autotrack ###

-Работает если для вас подключена функция автоматического трекинга времени.
+Works if the automatic time tracking function is enabled.

-* **issue in myAutoTrackTickets()** -  Возвращает задачи пользователя с настроенным автоматическим запуском таймеров или секундомеров.
+* **issue in myAutoTrackTickets()** -  Returns user issues with configured automatic timers or stopwatches.

 <hr>

 ## *Time in status (field)* ##

-Если есть настроенное поле "Time in status", то для него доступны следующие поисковые функции.<br>
+If there is a configured field "Time in status", the following search functions are available for it.<br>
-Тип поля вы можете уточнить у администратора <br>
+You can check the field type with the administrator <br>

 #### Search by state ####
 * **"field name" in active()** - Search by active time in status fields(issue in selected statuses)